 Medical Imaging Types and Modalities

 In an ideal world, we’d be able to diagnose and treat patients without any harmful side effects.
-Medical imaging remains one of the best ways to achieve that aim, being able to see what’s going on inside the body without the need for surgery or other invasive procedures.
+Medical imaging remains one of the best ways to achieve this, as it allows us to see what’s going on inside the body without the need for surgery or other invasive procedures.
 Indeed, it’s something we’re perhaps guilty of taking for granted at times.

-Medical imaging can be used for both diagnosis and therapeutic purposes, making it one of our most powerful resources available to effectively care for our patients.
+Medical imaging can be used for both diagnosis and therapeutic purposes, making it one of the most powerful resources available to effectively care for our patients.